Specy/rooc/README.md

 I want to then extend this to solve PL-01 problems using the branch & bound method using a more formal syntax for the problems, so that the most basic optimization problems can be described (like matching, stable graph, dominant graph, etc)

 # Features
-- [x] Parse of a string into a genric problem
+- [x] Parse of a string into a generic problem
-- [] Linearization of a generic problem
+- [ ] Linearization of a generic problem
 - [x] Transformation of a linear problem into the standard form
 - [x] Two step method using artifical variables to find a valid basis for the standard form problem
 - [x] Simplex to find the optimal solution of a problem
 - [x] Formal definition of a problem, (sum function and generic variables)
 - [x] Constants and arrays in the formal definition of a problem
 - [ ] List of modifications from the start of the problem to the end of the solution
+- [ ] Integer problem definitions (bounds)
+- [ ] Branch & Bound method to solve integer problems
+- [x] Formal definition of PL-01 problems (done except bounds)
 - [ ] Compilation to WASM
 - [ ] Website to show the different steps of solving the problem